 Whether you have celiac disease or simply prefer to avoid gluten, there are many alternatives for you.

-Some people are especially affected by gluten.
-It can damage the walls of the intestine causing symptoms such as diarrhea and abdominal pain, making it difficult to absorb some nutrients.
+Some people are especially affected by gluten as it can damage the walls of the intestine causing symptoms such as diarrhea and abdominal pain, making it difficult to absorb some nutrients.
 Others choose to stay away from it not because of intolerance, but as part of a low-carb diet.
 Luckily, many gluten-free options are available nowadays.
 Fruits and vegetables do not contain gluten.
 Specialized stores also sell gluten-free granola and bread.

 How to go on a gluten-free diet